our blog

 Why ‘Agile’ Doesn’t Always Mean Agile

 Seems everyone is agile these days, but are they really?
-Most companies get agile development completely wrong.
-Here’s how to actually make it work.
+A lot of companies actually get agile development completely wrong.

 In many ways agile, as a concept, has become so popular that it’s lost some of its meaning.
 Teams use Agile frameworks, follow Agile ceremonies and speak the language, but many of them still find themselves stuck in slow delivery cycles, vague planning and reactive decision making.
 It’s Agile in name, but not in practice.